Local Environmental Audit

-The approach we use is called the Local Environmental Audit and Management System (or LEAMS) and the audits collect information on litter types and source.
+The approach we use is called the Local Environmental Audit and Management System (or LEAMS) and the audits collect information on litter levels, types and source.
 Alongside this, other indicators such as servicing of public use bins, weeds, detritus, graffiti, flytipping and vandalism, are also recorded to provide an overall picture of every site.
 Audits are carried out by each local authority as well as by us (to provide independence and validation).

 The 2022/23 LEAMS audit

 This year’s LEAMS audit highlights the following trends: